New York Equitable Distribution Lawyer

 Other Factors

 The judge can take into account other important factors.
-One common question is who was at fault for the divorce matters in property division.
+One common question is who was at fault for the divorce matters in property divison.

-The stipulation is that ‘marital fault,’ which means behavior that damages the marriage or that leads to the dissolution of the marriage, shouldn’t be taken into account.
-However, the court may consider egregious behavior leading to a divorce.
+The stipulation is that ‘marital fault’, which means behavior that damages the marriage and leads to the dissolution of the marriage, shouldn’t be taken into account.
+However, if the behavior is egregious, it may be taken into consideration.

 Alternatively, the judge may take into account how one spouse has hurt the couple’s finances through wasteful spending, etc.